theothernt/AerialViews/README.md

 * onn.
 Google TV 4K Streaming Box 2023 (not 2021) model
 * Fire TV

-Here is an overview of the steps required to change to a 3rd party screensaver on those devices...
+But it can be done manually.
+Here is an overview of the steps...

 1. Enable Developer mode on your device and find its IP address
 2. Use a Mac, iPhone, PC or Android phone with the required software or app